-The first linguistics olympiad for school children was held in Moscow in 1965.
+The first linguistics olympiad for school children was held in Moscow in 1965 – and the first school olympiad of any kind was actually held in Hungary even before the sports olympiad started.
 Since then, the idea has spread to many other countries, with the first International Linguistics Olympiad (IOL) in 2003, but the UK didn’t hold its first olympiad (called UKLO, the UK Linguistics Olympiad) till 2010.
 The first UK schools took part as guests of the newly founded All-Ireland Linguistics Olympiad (AILO).
 The committee charged with setting up UKLO is a subcommittee of the Committee for Linguistics in Education (CLIE).

 The UKLO Archives Website features historical information published before 2022.
 Information regarding years 2022 and onwards are archived here